paperclip-ui/legacy-paperclip/packages/paperclip-website/draft/2021-01-05-scoped-css.md

 I think the simplicity of this is nice, and probably works fine with a small app.
 However, it’s *a* bit fragile when it comes to larger applications, especially when working with other people.
 If someone accidentally adds a new `.card` class somewhere else in the codebase, my card element above will break.
 Patterns like BEM or SMACSS help alleviate this problem by providing rules around how to write CSS, but those rules don’t address a deeper problem that appears to be at the language level.
 This is one of Paperclip’s core focuses.

-Paperclip is a UI layer for web applications that aims to help developers write HTML & CSS that scales well, is resilient to visual regressions, and generally helps developers feel more confident in their UI code.
+Paperclip is a UI layer for web applications that aims to help developers write HTML & CSS that scales well by making CSS predictable and providing tools for keeping track of visual changes across Paperclip files.
 It’s in a similar spirit as TypeScript’s added safety to JavaScript.
 Paperclip aims to provide an extra layer of safety around HTML & CSS.
 Here’s a simple example:

 ```html
 <!-- src/hello.pc -->